aryanfredericks/ScaleUp-Assignment/README.md

 # Instructions for Testing the Application

-Thank you for participating in the testing process for our React Native application.
-Please follow the instructions below to set up and run the application on your system.

 ## Prerequisites:
 1. **Node.js**: Ensure that Node.js is installed on your system.
 You can download it from [here](https://nodejs.org/).
 2. **Visual Studio Code (VSCode)**: Install Visual Studio Code, a lightweight and powerful source code editor.
 You can download it from [here](https://code.visualstudio.com/).